 Well, let’s see.
 First, I have had poodles in my life since I was 1 year old.
 That picture below is me holding my very first poodle pup – a brown oversized toy named Cocoa.
 I have adored the breed ever since.
 I’ve had many different breeds sharing my life, but I have always had at least one poodle among them.
 Fair to say that they are my favorite breed of them all.
 I love everything about them: incredibly bright, sensitive yet not worried, confident, silly, playful, will always make you laugh, affectionate and loyal, have a sixth sense when something is wrong and are right there with you, and an almost human way of connecting with you.
-I’ve had all sizes: many toys, a couple of minis, a standard, and of course, moyens.
-While I have adored them all, I really do love the Moyen size best.
+I’ve had all sizes: many toys, a couple of minis, a standard, and of course, moyen-sized poodles.
+While I have adored them all, I really do love the moyen-size best.
 It’s the best of all worlds, I feel.
 Not a tiny dog that you need to be really careful with, but not such a big dog that you can’t pick them up if you really needed to.
 They fit pretty much everywhere, too. 😉

 Like any other good breeder, I’m super careful about what dogs are bred.
 Potential parents must be fully health-checked for (and clear of) any issues known in the breed, be fully healthy in all other ways, and be super sound temperamentally.
 If the dam and sire (mom and dad) are not dogs I myself would want to live with, they aren’t bred.
 Simple as that. 🙂